 Do You Need a Personal Injury Attorney to Seek Damages for Your Burn Injury?

 If you’ve sustained a burn injury on someone else’s property or through someone else’s negligence, then you may need an experienced South Carolina personal injury attorney to seek damages.
 Burn injuries are frequently caused by the negligence of businesses (such as hotels and restaurants), homeowners, or manufacturers of defective products.
-In such circumstances, Elrod Pope Law Firm is prepared to help you in your pursuit of compensation from the at-fault party.
+In such circumstances, Elrod Pope Accident & Injury Attorneys is prepared to help you in your pursuit of compensation from the at-fault party.
 We know that a burn injury can be devastating and can have an immeasurable impact on your present life as well as your future wellbeing.
 We’re happy to provide a free consultation and help you to seek compensation in a personal injury claim in North or South Carolina.
 Call us today.